Helsinki-NLP/OpusFilter/README.md

 There may be optional space character(s) between the repeated strings that are not counted to the length.
 The repeated string cannot start with a whitespace character but is not limited otherwise.

+#### `RegExpFilter`

+Filter out segments that match (or do not match) a arbitrary regular expression.

+Parameters:

+* `regexps`: a regular expression or a list of expressions to match
+* `accept_match`: accept matching segments instead of rejecting (default `false`)

+You can either provide a single regexp or one for each language in the parallel data.
+If `accept_match` is `false`, the pair is accepted only if none of the segment match the corresponding regular experssion.
+If `accept_match` is `true`, the pair is accepted only if all segments match the corresponding regular expression.

+The [regex](https://pypi.org/project/regex/) module is used for the regular expressions.

 ### Language model filters